Skip to main content

 Residual momentum (wide)

-Momentum after stripping out NIFTY and sector beta — the stock-specific component.
+Momentum left after removing NIFTY and sector moves — the stock-specific part.

 MomentumLive